JanPeregrim/N-PuzzleSolver/README.md

 A* search
 - Solution Path Visualization: Once a puzzle is solved, the solution path is displayed in the GUI, showing the sequence of moves required to reach the goal state.

--Performance Metrics: The solver provides performance metrics such as the number of explored nodes and execution time for each algorithm, giving insights into their efficiency.
+- Performance Metrics: The solver provides performance metrics such as the number of explored nodes and execution time for each algorithm, giving insights into their efficiency.

 ## Files
 - Gui.py: Contains the implementation of the graphical user interface using the Tkinter library.